Image: A group of people dressed for a funeral walk across the cemetery. (Photo: Tony Alter, some rights reserved.

 CELL PHONES should be SILENT.
 If you are a physician on call, set your phone or pager to vibrate.
 Otherwise, just turn it off and leave it alone for the service.

-A TIP: Death comes periodically in every circle of friends, and often does not have advance warning.
+A TIP: Death comes periodically in every circle of friends, and often does not give advance warning.
 Figure out ahead of time what combination of clothes in your closet would be OK for a funeral.
 If you don’t have anything that would “do” for a funeral, it may be time to add something to your wardrobe.
-Accompanying the dead and comforting the mourner are important mitzvot, and when the time comes for you to go to a funeral, you don’t want to be worrying over fashion.
+Accompanying the dead and comforting the mourner are important mitzvot, and when the time comes for you to go to a funeral, you don’t want to be worrying about your outfit.

 Finally, remember: showing up is the main thing.
 If the only way you can get there is in your bunny slippers, show up in bunny slippers.